 The surrealist began to publicise their experiments and wanted to spread surrealism through the masses, and in 1924 the Surrealists began publishing their periodical ‘La Revolution Surrealists’.

-Surrealism, at least in its early period, was clearly into the anarchist tradition and admired the Russian Revolution.
+At least in its early period, Surrealism was clearly into the anarchist tradition and admired the Russian Revolution.

 By the fifth edition of La Revolution Surrealists, the surrealist had made a decisive commitment to revolution.

-Breton reviewed Trotsky’s biography and though not fully committed to the Russian revolution admitted that “their enemies are our enemies” In his opinion, the principal achievement of the Russian revolution had been to destroy the old order.
+Breton reviewed Trotsky’s biography and though not fully committed to the Russian revolution admitted that “their enemies are our enemies” In his opinion, the Russian revolution’s principal achievement had been to destroy the old order.

 Marxist principles gave surrealism unity and purpose; without this philosophy, it could never have survived.
 Breton understood that surrealism needed a philosophy and Marxism gave them this.